ktool/retailstore/README.md

 eligible discount by amount considering 5$ for each 100$ purchase = floor(540/100) * 5 = 25 $

-In this case, i considered the maximum discount which is 27 $ calculated based on percentage.
+In this case, I considered the maximum discount which is 27 $ calculated based on percentage.
 ```
 ### Prerequisites

 This Project is build using Spring boot (2.1.5) and Maven.
 Its starter project is created using spring provided starter interface. https://start.spring.io/.

 Additionally H2 database is used, which is in memory database and respective dependancy added into pom.xml file.

 ```